Symmetric Distribution: Definition & Examples

 Descriptive Statistics > Symmetric Distribution

 A symmetric distribution is a type of distribution where the left side of the distribution mirrors the right side.
 A symmetric distribution is never skewed .
+In contrast, an asymmetric distribution is one with left and right portions that are not mirror images.

 Standard normal distribution.
 Image credit: University of Virginia.